-It’s not the easiest way to travel, nor the cheapest, but if you want to fly with your four-legged friend, we get it.
-A small number of people who regularly fly with Fido or Fluffy even earn travel rewards through pet friendly programs like Virgin Atlantic’s Flying Paws.
+It’s not the easiest — or safest — way to travel, but if you want to fly with your four-legged friend, we get it.
+A small number of people who regularly fly with Fido or Fluffy even earn travel rewards through pet-friendly programs like Virgin Atlantic’s Flying Paws.

 What it costs